hallmx/fa_convnav/README.md

 ```
 cn.spread(req='conv', num=8)
 ```

-In most cases module/layer selections are displayed as a dataframe and the associated element objects returned for use with hooks and callbacks.
+Searches for, displays and returns the module objects for 8 con2d layers equally spaced from start to end of the model.

 ## Examples